acotilla91/Morse-Vision/README.md

 2. Blink away (or tap, depending on the input mode).
 	- "short" blink: dot.
 	- "long" blink: dash.
+3. To reset the transcribed text, tap on the transcription label.

 ## Configuration